finegrain-ai/finegrain-python/finegrain/README.md

 # Finegrain API - Python client

 This is a client for the [Finegrain](https://finegrain.ai) API.
-It requires Python 3.12+ and is designed for asynchronous code using asyncio.
+It requires Python 3.12+ (but we have a branch supporting 3.10, see below) and is designed for asynchronous code using asyncio.
 It depends on httpx and [httpx_sse](https://github.com/florimondmanca/httpx-sse).

 ## Setup